 - Reform Pension Board (RPB)

 Participants who change positions to a congregation that is not affiliated with the URJ but maintain an active membership status with their appropriate professional organization can continue to make contributions under a three-year grace period.
-The three-year grace period begins upon commencement of employment with the non-affiliated congregation.
-When the three-year grace period concludes, participants are allowed to leave their pension accounts invested with the RPB.
+The three-year grace period begins upon commencement of employment with the congregation not affiliated with the URJ.
+Following the conclusion of the three-year grace period, participants are no longer eligible to make contributions to the RPB; however, they may leave their pension accounts with the RPB, and their funds will continue to be actively invested.

-Please contact the RPB office to verify the eligibility of your staff for the Reform Pension Plan and to request an enrollment package.
+Please contact the RPB office to verify your eligibility for the Reform Pension Plan and to request an enrollment package.

 Life Insurance Plan